airosa/sdmxfeeder/README.md

 - Reads and writes compressed files.
 If the file name ends with ".gz" it will be compressed/decompressed [Update: looks like zip is not working afterall.
 Use .gz if you need file compression].
+- The file extension for oData is atom.

 ## Installation